Introduction to Multi-Armed Bandits: Adaptive discretization: the Zooming Algorithm

-For instance-\emph{independent} regret bounds, the situation is much more complex and interesting.
-We are interested in regret bounds of the form $C_\mI\cdot f(t)$ for all times $t$, where $C_\mI$ depends on the problem instance $\mI$ but not on the time $t$; we abbreviate this as $O_\mI(f(t))$.
-Recall that $O_\mI(\log t)$ regret is feasible for finitely many arms.
-Further, the lower bound in Theorem~\ref{Lip:eq:LB-CovDim} holds even if we allow an instance-dependent constant \citep{Bobby-nips04}.
-The proof is much more complicated than what we presented in Section~\ref{Lip:sec:CAB-LB} (for the special case of $d=1$).
-Essentially, this is because the randomized problem instance needs to ``work" for infinitely many times $t$, and therefore embeds a ``bump function" on every distance scale.
-To extend this lower bound to arbitrary metric spaces, \cite{LipschitzMAB-stoc08,LipschitzMAB-JACM} introduce a more refined notion of the covering dimension:
+\xhdr{Per-metric optimal regret rates.} We are interested in regret rates \eqref{Lip:eq:lit-generic}, where $c_\mI$ is instance-dependent, but $f_\mI=f$ is the same for all problem instances on a given metric space; we abbreviate this as $O_\mI(f(t))$.
+The upper/lower bounds for stochastic bandits imply that $O_\mI(\log t)$ regret is feasible and optimal for finitely many arms, regardless of the metric space.
+Further, the $\Omega(T^{1-1/(d+2)})$ lower bound for \CABmetric, $d\geq 1$ in Theorem~\ref{Lip:thm:LB-CovDim} holds even if we allow an instance-dependent constant \citep{Bobby-nips04}.
+The construction in this result is similar to that in Section~\ref{Lip:sec:CAB-LB}, but more complex.
+It needs to ``work" for all times $t$, so it contains bump functions \eqref{Lip:eq:bump-function} for all scales $\eps$ simultaneously.
+This lower bound extends to metric spaces with covering dimension $d$, under a homogeneity condition \citep{LipschitzMAB-stoc08,LipschitzMAB-JACM}.

-and prove matching upper and lower regret bounds relative to this notion.
+However, better regret rates may be possible for arbitrary infinite metric spaces.
+The most intuitive example involves a ``fat point" $x\in X$ such that cutting out any open neighborhood of $x$ reduces the covering dimension by at least $\eps>0$.
+Then one can obtain a regret rate ``as if" the covering dimension were $d-\eps$. \cite{LipschitzMAB-stoc08,LipschitzMAB-JACM} handle this phenomenon in full generality.
+For an arbitrary infinite metric space, they define a ``refinement" of the covering dimension, denoted $\MaxMinCOV(X)$, and prove matching upper and lower regret bounds ``as if" the covering dimension were equal to this refinement. $\MaxMinCOV(X)$ is always upper-bounded by $\COV(X)$, and could be as low as $0$ depending on the metric space.
 Their algorithm is a version of the zooming algorithm with quotas on the number of active arms in some regions of the metric space.
 Further, \cite{DichotomyMAB-soda10,LipschitzMAB-JACM} prove that the transition from $O_\mI(\log t)$ to $O_\mI(\sqrt{t})$ regret is sharp and corresponds to the distinction between countable and uncountable set of arms.
-The full characterization of optimal regret rates is summarized in Table~\ref{tab:PMO-results}.
-This line of work makes deep connections between bandit algorithms, metric topology, and transfinite ordinal numbers.
+The full characterization of optimal regret rates is summarized in Table~\ref{Lip:tab:PMO-results}.
+This work makes deep connections between bandit algorithms, metric topology, and transfinite ordinal numbers.